Click to go to the Classic Train Songs<sup><small>TM</small></sup> home page.

 Click to see more information about this song.Rock Island Line

-Some folks propose that this song was used for bragging song about industries like factories and mines as well as railroads.
+Some folks propose that this song was used as a bragging song about industries like factories and mines as well as railroads.
 Eventually, Hudy "Leadbelly" Ledbetter recorded a version that included a story about a train engineer at a toll gate, and the "Rock Island Line" became permanently attached to the tune.
 Pete Seeger helped bring it to the world's attention, and the song became a "staple" of the Folk Revival, recorded with and without the story by dozens of popular artists.
-Its influence reached across the ocean, becoming one of Skiffle artist Lonnie Donnegan's biggest hits.
-For a description of this song's history and links to popular YouTube performances, please click here.
+Its influence reached across the ocean, becoming Skiffle artist Lonnie Donnegan's breakthrough hit.

 This traditional gospel song finds its way into a lot of train song collections because it is so catchy and easy to sing along to.
-For more clips and a free downloadable MP3 by former Byrd Roger McGuinn, click here
+It's also been sung at countless Country and Gospel concerts over the years.

 Click to see our page about this song with lyrics and more links.Engine, Engine Number 9